DNNs, Dataset Statistics, and Correlation Functions: A Correlation Function Methodology

 where $\phi_I$ and $\phi_C$ are the volume fractions of the insulating material and the conducting material respectively.
 This is the arithmetic average.\footnote{Note that $\phi_I + \phi_C = 1$.} If one believed that this average was the effective value for the diffusivity, one would grossly overestimate the heat conductivity of this example material at continuum scales.
 This is because the effective value, $\alpha_e$, in the righthand configuration (where the heat source is at the bottom) is best represented by the harmonic average:

-If one, likewise, believed that this (harmonic) average was the effective one for the diffusivity, one would grossly underestimate the heat conductivity of the material at continuum scales.\footnote{This discussion follows that of \citep[pp.10--11]{torquato}.} This example shows that geometric structure at the mesoscale is relevant for the conductive behavior of the material at the macroscale.
+If one, likewise, believed that this (harmonic) average was the effective value for the diffusivity when the heat source is on the left, one would grossly underestimate the heat conductivity of the material at continuum scales.\footnote{This discussion follows that of \citep[pp.10--11]{torquato}.} This example shows that geometric structure at the mesoscale is relevant for the conductive behavior of the material at the macroscale.
 Here, a mesoscale, geometric notion of structure is defined by the geometric and topological arrangement of the conductors and insulators.
 This determines the macroscopic, continuum scale, material property: the diffusivity.
 For materials that are heterogeneous at mesoscales, then, the effective values of the material parameters appearing in our continuum equations are essentially dependent upon geometric structure at scales in between the atomic and the continuum.
 The material parameters appearing in our effective equations are coding for structures at those \textit{meso}scales.

 In the last section, we saw that Ruderman's line segments (and the probabilities $p_0$, $p_1$, and $p_2$) allow for the determination of two-point correlations between the pixels' luminances.
 This provides some information about the statistical structure of the image---information that, as we have seen, is sufficient to determine the power law scaling of the images in the dataset.